 - Merchant: A company or individual that trades on goods or services.

 - Alipay: Alipay provides Auto Debit Payment service.

 The following figures show the authorization and payment process flows of Auto Debit Payment.

 Figure 2.
 Authorization flow

-After the authorization is completed, the merchant can initiate payment requests with the access token.
+After the authorization is completed, the merchant can initiate the payment request with the access token.

 Figure 3.
 Payment flow